pgdouyon/vim-accio/README.md

 ```

 Save this script to `$HOME/.vim/compiler/IntelliJ.vim` and it can be run
-through Accio with the command `:Accio IntelliJ`.
+through Accio with the command `:Accio IntelliJ %`.

 #### Configuration and Features